Hunintuitive/hunintuitive.github.io/content/en/post/ai/index.md

 >***Look at us!
 Running around, always rushed, always late.
 I guess that's why they call it the human "race".
 But sometimes it slows down just enough for all the pieces to fall into place.
 Fate works it's magic.
 And you are connected.
 Every once in a while with all the randomness something unexpected happens and that pushes us all forward.
 And the truth is... what I'm starting to think..., what I'm starting to feel..., is that MAYBE, the human race isn't a "race" at all...***

-## Other thought-provoking material on the subject:
+## Other thought-provoking materials on the subject:

 {{< youtube 2Zg--ouGl7c >}}
 {{< youtube MJQIQJYxey4 >}}
+{{< youtube JMYQmGfTltY >}}

 ---

-**Disclaimer:** The views expressed in this article solely reflect the opinion of the author and do not necessarily represent the opinions or beliefs of any organization or affiliation.
+**Disclaimer:** The information and opinions presented in this article are solely those of the author and do not constitute professional advice or endorsement.
+The content is for informational and educational purposes only and should not be considered as a definitive guide or recommendation.
+The author does not assume any responsibility for any actions taken based on the content of this article.
+Readers are encouraged to conduct their own research and consult with qualified professionals before making any decisions related to artificial intelligence, employment practices, or related topics.